PreonMoney/docs/docs/Understanding Preon/AMO/Key Functions.md

 ## Liquidity Deployment:

-The AMO manages the $USDC-$STAR liquidity pool (LP) by depositing $USDC and $STAR in balanced proportions.
+The AMO manages the $USDC-$STAR LP by depositing $USDC and $STAR in balanced proportions.
 The minted $STAR follows a programmatic schedule, and when $STAR is sold back for $USDC, the protocol burns the proportional amount of $STAR during rebalancing to ensure nothing unbacked leaves the system.